-Collaborating with Co-operative Legal Services and Remember a charity the trial ran on 1,000 customers who were given different messages by will writers:
+Collaborating with our partners, Co-operative Legal Services, the trial ran on 1,000 customers who were given different messages by Will writers:

 Will writer A [Baseline]: Customers not specifically asked to donate.

 Will writer B [Plain ask]: "Would you like to leave any money to charity in your will?"